-The mission of the Cyprus Atmospheric Observatory (CAO) at Agia Marina Xyliatou is to provide high quality, long-term observations of key atmospheric pollutants relevant to air quality and climate change (reactive and greenhouse gases, aerosols) using state-of-the-art in-situ and remote sensing techniques.
+The Cyprus Atmospheric Observatory (CAO) aims to provide high quality, long-term observations on a wide range of key atmospheric pollutants relevant to air quality and climate change (reactive and greenhouse gases, aerosols) using state-of-the-art in-situ and remote sensing techniques.

-Access to the station by the international scientific community is possible on a merit-based priority scheme, that is made possible via EU funding.
-This facility is an active component of major international atmospheric networks, and is supported by the Horizon 2020 ACTRIS2 project, which is the European Research Infrastructure for the observation of Aerosol, Clouds and Trace Gases, and is currently on the roadmap of the European Strategy Forum for Research Infrastructures (ESFRI).
-CAO has also been accepted as a regional station in the World Meteorological Organization (WMO) Global Atmosphere Watch (GAW) Programme, and is the first GAW regional station in Cyprus, and the first ever, in providing the most comprehensive set of quality controlled long-term atmospheric observations in the Eastern Mediterranean – Middle East (EMME) region.
+CAO is part of major international atmospheric networks, such as the European Research Infrastructure for the observation of Aerosol, Clouds and Trace Gases (ACTRIS).
+CAO is also a regional station in the World Meteorological Organization (WMO) Global Atmosphere Watch (GAW) program.
+It is the first GAW regional station in Cyprus, and the first ever, to provide the most comprehensive set of quality controlled long-term atmospheric observations in the EMME region.